Skip to content

 NAME READY STATUS RESTARTS AGE

-Looking at the pod named srl02-srl1-56675cdbfd-7tbk2 we understand that it runs srl1 node we specified in the topology.
+Looking at the pod named srl1-78bdc85795-l9bl4 we clearly see that it runs the srl1 node we specified in the topology.
 To get shell access to this node we can run:

-We essentially execute ssh admin@srl1 command inside the pod, as you'd normally do with containerlab.
+We essentially execute ssh srl1 command inside the pod, as you'd normally do with containerlab.

 Datapath stitching#

-One of the challenges associated with distributed labs is to enable connectivity between the nodes as per user's intent.
+One of the challenges associated with the distributed labs is the connectivity between the lab nodes running on different computes.

-Thanks to k8s and accompanying Load Balancer service, the management network access is taken care of.
+Thanks to Kubernetes and its services, the management network access is taken care of.
 You get access to the management interfaces of each pod out of the box.
-But what about the non-management links we defined in the original topology file?
+But what about the non-management/datapath links we have in the original topology file?

-In containerlab the links defined in the topology most often represented by the veth pairs between the nodes, but things are a bit more complicated in distributed environments like k8s.
+In containerlab the links defined in the topology are often represented by the veth pairs between the containers running on a single host, but things are a bit more complicated in the distributed environments.

 # snip